 I am not a DNA testing company and I don’t do DNA testing.
 There are no free DNA tests unless a private individual wishes to pay for your test for genealogical reasons.
 Consumers must pay the testing companies for the testing service.

-For other questions and requests, I have written several articles to help you help yourself.
-You can find them on my website at www.dnaexplain.com and on my blog, below.
+I have written several articles to help you and you can find them right here!

-My blog is free and fully searchable by key word and there are nearly 800 articles available.
-So, enter the word or words you might be looking for and you will receive a list of relevant articles. www.dna-explained.com
+This blog is free and fully searchable by key word and there are more than 1400 articles available.
+Just enter the word or words you might be looking for and you will receive a list of relevant articles.

 The search box is in the upper right portion of the screen.